kodie-artner/AR-RViz/README.md

 To edit a visualization, check out the SensorVisualizers folder for examples.
 Once you create a new visualizer, you'll need to add it to the DefaultVisualizationSuite in the main scene.

+Many of the visualizations are untested so if you find one that doesn't look like it is working correctly or just doesn't look good, feel free to open an issue.

 ## Future Features

+- Change visualization settings, point size, color, etc.
+- Support for custom QR Codes
+- Importing urdf's from ros
+- Save/Load configurations
+- Visualize TF
+- Better UI when losing connection and reconnecting to ros
+- More Modes for manipulating interactive markers.
+Position only, rotation only, etc.
 - Apple Headset support
 - Meta Quest 3 support